Chart Color Schemes

 The educational profile of Glengowrie exceeds national averages, with above-average qualification levels and academic performance metrics

-University qualifications are prevalent among Glengowrie residents aged 15+, with 29.9% holding such credentials compared to the South Australian average of 25.7%.
+University qualifications in Glengowrie are held by 29.9% of residents aged 15 and above, which is higher than the South Australian average of 25.7%.
 Bachelor degrees are the most common at 20.6%, followed by postgraduate qualifications (5.8%) and graduate diplomas (3.5%).
-Vocational skills are also prominent, with 32.0% of residents aged 15+ holding trade or technical credentials - advanced diplomas at 11.4% and certificates at 20.6%.
+Vocational credentials are also prominent, with 32.0% of residents aged 15 and above holding such qualifications.

 Frequently Asked Questions - Education